 People whose children have left to live their own lives or whose spouses have passed away may end up depressed in a still, quiet home.

-Every stage of life has its positives and its negatives.
+Each one of these life stages has its positives and negatives.
 However, what you really need to do is go through each of them fully, exactly how you want to, while being yourself.

 Living with bitterness isn’t an option, and neither is being where you don’t want to be.
-Life goes by too fast to waste time anxious to be elsewhere.
+Life goes by too fast to waste time being someone else.

-Let’s do everything we can to make our journey exquisite.
-Let’s try to focus on the here and now.
+Do everything you can to make your journey exquisite.
+T ry to focus on the here and now.